 Improve your own mental health while you raise money for youth suicide prevention.

-All you have to do is throughout the month of October, dedicate 24 minutes every 24 hours for the month of October! to either move your body, improve your state of mind, or a combination of both!
+All you have to do is throughout the month of October, dedicate 24 minutes every 24 hours to moving your body, improving your state of mind, or a combination of both!

 Working and juggling the demands of everyday life is not something we should underestimate.
 There’s keeping up with meetings and emails, fitting in the gym, shopping for and cooking healthy food, dropping kids off, flossing your teeth, keeping up with who’s liked what on Facebook.

 At its most basic level, wellbeing is when you’re feeling good and functioning well.
 It includes feeling physically and mentally well, spiritually aware or connected, and that your life is worthwhile and has purpose.

 And the thing is, wellbeing has a multiplier effect.
 When you’re happy and well, you’re more likely to experience positive relationships with others, a feeling of control over your life, and a sense of purpose.

 The good news is that you can work on improving your resilience and wellbeing.
 Research demonstrates that there are five key areas to focus on:

 We’re more connected than ever before, thanks to modern technology.
 But failing to switch off – our phones, tablets and minds – can have a detrimental effect on our health and wellbeing.

 Luckily, there’s a relatively simple fix!
 Working to improve our physical health – through regular exercise, a healthy diet and sufficient sleep – can keep us feeling strong, calm, focused and more resilient.